Alerts

 Don's heart attack gave Jo a first look at how the couple's initial contacts at the health system could provide potentially lifesaving assistance for other medical conditions.
 In conjunction with Don’s treatment, Jo and Don attended a Parkinson's disease support group facilitated by Kelly Lyons, PhD, director of Parkinson's disease research and education at the University of Kansas Medical Center.
 When Don's heart health demanded prompt attention, the Reimals turned to Dr. Lyons for a referral.

-Dr. Lyons put the Reimals in touch with the health system's heart care specialists, and the next day a team, led by cardiothoracic surgeon Jeffrey Kramer, MD, performed Don's bypass surgery.
+Dr. Lyons put the Reimals in touch with the health system's heart care specialists, and the next day a team performed Don's bypass surgery.
 Jo remembers talking with several specialists about how Don's Parkinson's disease affected anesthesia and monitoring.
 "A nurse kept me apprised of what was going on throughout the surgery," Jo says.
 "The whole team made me feel much more comfortable, and they went the extra mile to do that."

 Meanwhile, Dr. Pahwa received information about Don's cardiac treatment, allowing for coordinated ongoing care.